 - It is not possible to reconstruct individual benefit information exactly as in national SILC by splitting aggregate benefit variables in UDB SILC.
-In particular, because of the non-accessibility to the national SILC dataset, disaggregation of benefit variables was based on information from national SILC from 2008 and microsimulation techniques in the case of Jobseeker's Benefit and Jobseeker's Allowance.
-There will be inevitably some bias due to benefit splitting therefore. - Care should be taken in interpreting results for small sub-groups due to small sample sizes. - The weights do not control for the increase in unemployment in Ireland over the time period in question. - There is under-representation of people with higher incomes in the SILC survey. - A number of benefits are part-simulated, i.e. where eligibility is based on observed receipt in the input data, which itself may be an approximation if it has been imputed on the basis of aggregate UDB benefit variables. - Gini coefficients and poverty rates for certain groups based on EUROMOD simulated disposable income are rather low compared to those based on disposable income reported in EU-SILC.
+In particular, because of the non-accessibility to the national SILC dataset, disaggregation of household benefit variables was based on information from national SILC from 2008.
+There will be inevitably some bias due to benefit splitting therefore. - Care should be taken in interpreting results for small sub-groups due to small sample sizes. - The weights do not control for the increase in unemployment in Ireland over the time period in question. - There is under-representation of people with higher incomes in the SILC survey. - A number of benefits are part-simulated, i.e. where eligibility is based on observed receipt in the input data, which itself may be an approximation if it has been imputed on the basis of aggregate UDB benefit variables. - Gini coefficients and poverty rates based on EUROMOD simulated disposable income are rather low compared to those based on disposable income reported in EU-SILC.
 In particular, caution needs to be taken for analysis focusing on certain groups, such as the elderly, for which differences are large.